pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 To learn more about contracts, feel free to [contact our sales](https://www.pingcap.com/contact-us/).

-## Billing from cloud provider
+## Billing from AWS Marketplace or Google Cloud Marketplace

-If you are the owner of the organization, you can link your cloud provider billing account to TiDB Cloud.
+If you are the owner of an organization, you can link your AWS billing account or Google Cloud billing account to TiDB Cloud.
 Otherwise, skip this section.

-TiDB Cloud account can be signed up through [AWS Marketplace](https://aws.amazon.com/marketplace) or [Google Cloud Marketplace](https://cloud.google.com/marketplace), and you can pay the usage via the cloud provider.
-For an existing TiDB Cloud account, you can link a cloud provider (AWS or GCP) billing account to it.
+You can sign up for a TiDB Cloud account through [AWS Marketplace](https://aws.amazon.com/marketplace) or [Google Cloud Marketplace](https://cloud.google.com/marketplace), and you can pay the usage via the cloud provider.

+You can also link a cloud provider (AWS or GCP) billing account to an existing TiDB Cloud account.

-The following sections introduce how to link a cloud provider's billing account to TiDB Cloud.
+The following sections introduce how to link an AWS or GCP billing account to TiDB Cloud.
 For more details about signing up through Marketplaces, refer to [Create a TiDB Cloud account](/tidb-cloud/create-tidb-cluster.md#step-1-create-a-tidb-cloud-account).

 ### Link to an AWS billing account

-To link an AWS billing account to an existing TiDB Cloud, take the following steps:
+To link an AWS billing account to an existing TiDB Cloud account, take the following steps:

 1. Log in to the [AWS Management Console](https://aws.amazon.com/console/).